Presentations Now Available

-Regulatory agencies and industry innovators are accelerating the push to utilize scientifically validated New Approach Methodologies (NAMs), which aim to provide more human-relevant preclinical drug safety and efficacy data while eliminating unnecessary animal testing.
-In April 2025, the FDA unveiled the Roadmap to Reducing Animal Testing in Preclinical Safety Studies, mentioning potential incentives for regulatory review, and the NIH announced that they will no longer issue Notices of Funding Opportunities exclusively supporting animal models.
+Regulatory agencies and industry innovators are accelerating the push to utilize scientifically validated New Approach Methodologies (NAMs), which aim to provide more human-relevant preclinical drug safety and efficacy data.

-BioIVT will host a panel of industry experts at MassBio in Cambridge, MA for a series of presentations and discussions around the development, validation, and utilization of NAMs for a variety of applications.
+BioIVT hosted a panel of industry experts at MassBio in Cambridge, MA for a series of presentations and discussions around the development, validation, and utilization of NAMs for a variety of applications.
+Recordings and slides from the majority of these presentations are now available for online access.

 Presented by: Alice Stanton, PhD, Harvard Medical School